asidberry/System-Audit.md/README.md

 ### Model Definition
 My operating system ([Windows 11 Pro]) uses [RBAC] as its primary Access Control Model.

-**Definition:** [Role-Based Access Control is an access control model where permissions are assigned to roles, and users receive access based on their assigned job role within an organization.]
+**Definition:** [Role-Based Access Control is an access control model where permissions are assigned to roles, and users receive access based on their assigned job role within an organization (Microsoft, n.d.).]

+Citation: Microsoft.
+“What Is Access Control?”
+Microsoft Security 101, Microsoft, https://www.microsoft.com/en-us/security/business/security-101/what-is-access-control#:~:text=Role%2Dbased%20access%20control%20(RBAC,their%20jobs%E2%80%94and%20no%20more
+.
+Accessed 03 Feb.
+2026.

 ### Relationship to Permissions
 [ In RBAC, users are assigned read, write, and execute permissions based on their assigned role.]